Candidate48/junit4Wiki/Parameterized-tests.md

 		}

 In the example given above, the Parameterized runner creates names like [1: fib(3)=2].
 If you don't specify a name, the current parameter index will be used by default.

+## IDE Bug (Eclipse)
+If using the `(name=` annotation parm and one of the inputs has a rounded bracket, then the name gets truncated.
+See https://bugs.eclipse.org/bugs/show_bug.cgi?id=102512